Helooeverybody/HUST-FACE-RECOGNITION-CNN/README.md

 - Ngo Duy Dat - 20225480
 - Ta Ho Thanh Dat - 20225482
 - Nguyen Minh Quan - 20225520
-- Status: Semi-Complete (pending approval from the group)

 ## Projects description

 A python programme that uses cv2 face detection with a pretrained CNN model for face recognition.
 The model is trained using Google Colab T4 GPU and tensorflow libraries on a dataset comprises of 99 different labels, each has about 20 images.
-The model should be capable to recognise human faces that it is trained on and be able to put matching label with reasonable accuracy.
+The model should be capable to recognise human faces that it is trained on and be able to put matching label when the uncertainty is low enough.

 ## CNN model

-Our cnn model is inspired by the VGG-16 model and taylored to be able to be trained on a much smaller dataset.
+Our CNN model is inspired by the VGG-16 model and taylored to be able to be trained on a much smaller dataset.
 The model accepts 224x224x1 grayscale images as input and the output will the probability of each image being assigned to each label.
 The predicted label is considered to be the label with the highest probability.